 Low-Carb Fried Cabbage with Corned Beef

-If you happen to find yourself with some leftover corned beef next weekend, grab a head of cabbage and make this tasty four-ingredient Low-Carb Fried Cabbage with Corned Beef!
-This recipe is low-carb, Keto, gluten-free, dairy-free, and low-glycemic; use Cabbage Recipes to find more recipes like this one!
+Use leftover corned beef or corned beef from the deli, then grab some cabbage and make this tasty four-ingredient Low-Carb Fried Cabbage with Corned Beef!
+Use Skillet Meals to find more recipes like this one!

 You might have noticed that I love St. Patrick’s Day and all the Irish-American foods that are associated with it!
 I’ve shared Low-Carb Corned Beef Recipes and Kalyn’s Top Ten Low-Carb Cabbage Recipes, and if you happen to end up with some leftover corned beef and cabbage you can’t go wrong with my Leftover Corned Beef Low-Carb Reuben Bake.